atanasgiliev/atanasgiliev.github.io/content/medea.md

 [^16]: The NURSE and JASON were played by the same actor in Ancient Athens.
 Indeed, the Loeb editors have likely not considered or chosen to ignore this when adding their stage directions.
 Since the idea of having two actors for these roles becomes useful later in the play (see Episode IV), I have retained their direction here.
 [^17]: This translation is written with the notion that his name should be pronounced with the second syllable stressed.
 [^18]: It is not completely clear at what point MEDEA rises.
 It makes sense to me that it would be sometime during AEGEUS’ first few lines after she finishes speaking.
+[^19]: JASON and the NURSE were played by the same actor.
+Thus, the present direction is a Loeb invention I choose to follow as it later helps when MEDEA sends the NURSE to bring the gifts from the house.
+If we stayed true to the Greek norms, it is likely that a ‘mute’ servant brought the presents.